 Families Learning Science Together (FLST) is a hands-on science program for children ages 5 and up and their parents or caregivers.
 This program is lead by Cornell Center for Materials Research and co-sponsored with the Tompkins County Public Library (TCPL) in downtown Ithaca, NY.

 The program will be on every second Saturday of the month throughout the year.
 It will run from 1pm – 2pm in the BorgWarner West room of the Tompkins County Public Library.
 All FLST programs are free to the public, but space is limited.
 Please reserve your spot by contacting us by email at email@example.com or by phone at (607) 592-4053.
 Drop-ins welcome if space allows.

-- June 10 – Colorful Kinetics: Families will explore the colorful world of Chemistry and chemical reactions.
-They will experiment with chemical reactivity by combining different food dyes with bleach.
+- June 9 – Chemical Reactions – Families will explore the colorful world of Chemistry and chemical reactions.
+They will be able to perform different chemical reactions and observe what happens.

-- January 14 – Electrostatics: Families will explore the phenomena and properties of slow-moving or stationary charges.
+- February 10 – Electrostatics – Families will explore the phenomena and properties of slow-moving or stationary charges.
 They will be able to see a Van de Graaf generator in action, as well as make a static flyer and an electrophorous.